 Are you interested in using Power BI to create interactive visualizations of your data collected in SurveyCTO?
-We’re happy to share our new Support Center guide that presents a few ways that you can automate processes and feed Power BI for up-to-date data visualization, even while your data collection is ongoing.
+We’re happy to share our new Support Center guide that presents a few ways that you can automate processes and feed Power BI for up-to-date data visualization dashboards, even while your data collection is ongoing.

 While SurveyCTO’s built-in Data Explorer allows you to monitor and visualize your data in real time, it isn’t as diversely featured as a purpose-built system like Power BI.
 With Power BI, you can connect to hundreds of data sources and create visualizations that you can share, as well as embed in your app or website.
 If you’re doing longitudinal research or need to visualize data coming in from different forms, using Power BI is especially advantageous.